Conducting A New York State Background Check

 Federal Laws that Apply to New York State Background Checks

-All background checks in the country must comply with Federal laws, and when conducting a NY background check, you must be aware of these laws to avoid inadvertently infringing upon a candidate’s rights.
-With Checkr, every pre-employment check complies with current Federal laws to ensure your hiring process is fair and transparent.
+All background checks in the country must comply with federal laws, and when conducting a NY background check, you must be aware of these laws to avoid inadvertently infringing upon a candidate’s rights.
+Checkr has products and services to help enable customer compliance with the federal Fair Credit Reporting Act to promote fair and transparent hiring.

 Fair Credit Reporting Act (FCRA)

 Enacted in 1970, the FCRA is the law that protects the privacy of consumers.
 It also extends to records on employment candidates.
 In practice, it means consumer reporting agencies may only report certain types of information, and employers may only use specific pieces of information in their hiring decisions.
-At the heart of the FCRA is the seven-year lookback period.
-In other words, criminal and civil suits may not be disclosed if they are older than seven years.
-For positions with salaries of more than $75,000, this rule does not apply.
-When carrying out a New York state background check, employers must notify the candidate and receive written consent in writing.
+For example, under the FCRA, non-convictions older than seven years may not be included on a report.
+When carrying out a New York State background check, employers must notify the candidate and receive written consent.

 Title VII of the Civil Rights Act 1964

 Overseen by the Equal Employment Opportunity Commission (EEOC), Title VII prohibits discrimination based on certain protected statuses.
 To comply with Title VII, employers are advised to assess a candidate’s criminal history and compare it to the specific job they applied for.
 This comparison should be done before hiring decisions are made based on a criminal record.
 In short, a criminal history alone should never be a sentence to perpetual unemployment.

 New York State Background Check Laws

 All employers should be aware of the relevant employment laws that apply to them, such as laws related to fair hiring.
 New York City background check law must be adhered to, or your organization could be at risk for legal action and other penalties.
 Checkr provides services to help enable customers’ compliance to conduct fair pre-employment checks.